 Considerations

 Data centers are US-only, so visitors from Europe, Asia, or Australia will see higher latency.
+The headline plan ships with DirectAdmin rather than cPanel, which takes a little adjustment if you’re migrating from a cPanel host.
 Backups run weekly rather than daily, a step behind several competitors.
 No free domain is included, and the interface feels a bit dated by modern standards.

 2. ChemiCloud – Best for Support and Raw Performance

 Founded in 2016, ChemiCloud has carved out a strong reputation for combining fast hardware with genuinely helpful customer support.
-Their servers run AMD EPYC processors at up to 3.8 GHz, among the highest clock speeds openly disclosed by any shared hosting provider, paired with NVMe storage and LiteSpeed web servers.
+Their servers run AMD EPYC processors at 3.7 GHz, one of the higher clock speeds openly disclosed by a shared hosting provider, paired with NVMe storage and LiteSpeed web servers.

 Plans Overview

 The Turbo tier adds Redis and OPcache/APC caching, Imunify360 malware scanning and removal, HTTP/3 (QUIC) support, and LiteSpeed Cache optimisation.
-ChemiCloud also offers up to 200 free cPanel migrations, the most generous migration allowance in this comparison by a significant margin.
+ChemiCloud also includes free cPanel migrations on every plan, handled by their team.

 Support & Reliability

 ChemiCloud consistently earns top marks for customer support.
 Their team responds quickly, knows their platform well, and handles issues without passing the buck.
 Live chat and ticket support are available 24/7, with typical response times of just a few minutes.
-Nine data center locations are available: Dallas, London, Sydney, Frankfurt, Bucharest, Singapore, Mumbai, and more.
+Eight data center locations are available, including Dallas, London, Sydney, Frankfurt, Bucharest, Singapore, and Mumbai.

 Considerations